Please enter your current email address to receive instructions on resetting your password.

 Old Point Comfort Lighthouse

-Located at Fort Monroe in Hampton, the Old Point Comfort Lighthouse, it is operated and maintained by the U.S. Coast Guard and not open to the public, yet it can be viewed from the street.
+Located at Fort Monroe in Hampton, the Old Point Comfort Lighthouse is operated and maintained by the U.S. Coast Guard and not open to the public, yet it can be viewed from the street.

 The keeper lives in an adjoining house owned and maintained by the Army since 1973.
 Overlooking the entrance of Hampton Roads and commissioned by Thomas Jefferson, it is the second oldest on the Bay, built in 1802.

 It stands 54 feet tall and is an octagonal sandstone structure.
 During the War of 1812, it was used as a watch tower.
 During the Civil War, it was riddled with bullets by naval guns.